Gregor-Mendel-Institute/SNPmatch/README.md

 ## Citation

-Pisupati et. al. Verification of Arabidopsis stock collection using SNPmatch - an algorithm to genotype high-plexed samples, manuscript under preparation.
+Pisupati et. al. Verification of Arabidopsis stock collections using SNPmatch - an algorithm for genotyping high-plexed samples, .